ret2basic/ret2wargames/README.md

 What is a "practice audit"?
 It means auditing an audited codebase without looking after the report.
 After the practice audit, you can compare your findings with the report to see what you missed.
 I believe this is a better learning experience than reading tons of reports without knowing the context.

-Every other week I will pick a small codebase from either Code4rena or Sherlock and share it here.
+I will pick a small codebase/contract from either Code4rena or Sherlock and share it here.
 Some explanation of the concepts and study resources will be provided to make the practice audit more efficient.

 ## Schedule